babbadeckl/HackTheBox-Writeups/Markup/README.md

 ```
 rustscan 10.10.10.49 -- -sC -sV -o port_scan

+PORT    STATE SERVICE REASON
+22/tcp  open  ssh     syn-ack
+80/tcp  open  http    syn-ack
+443/tcp open  https   syn-ack
 ```

 ### Examining Port 80 - Apache Server

 ![](pics/login.png)

-When accessing the open port 80 via a browser, we can see a login page. in the previous machine (Included), we found the credentials `Daniel:>SNDv*2wzLWf` stored in a SQL dump.
+When accessing the open port 80 via a browser, we can see a login page.
+In the previous machine (Included), we found the credentials `Daniel:>SNDv*2wzLWf` stored in a SQL dump.
 Using them, we can successfully login and we are redirected to the application's website, which seems to be some kind of online store / delivery service.
 ![](pics/delivery.png)

-The website provides several functionality, one of which is for submitting orders.
+The website provides several functionalities, one of which is for submitting orders.

 ![](pics/order.png)